bkapidani/topoprocessor/README.md

 If you use the support minimizing procedure to reduce the fill-in of the final system please additionally cite:

 [4] P. Dłotko, B. Kapidani, and R. Specogna, ‘Fast Computation of Cuts With Reduced Support by Solving Maximum Circulation Problems’, IEEE Transactions on Magnetics, vol. 51, no. 3, pp. 1–4, Mar.
 2015, doi: 10.1109/TMAG.2014.2359976.

+If you use the structured version, please cite:

+[5] B. Kapidani, M. Merkel, S. Schöps, and R. Vázquez, ‘Tree–cotree decomposition of isogeometric mortared spaces in H(curl) on multi-patch domains’, Computer Methods in Applied Mechanics and Engineering, vol. 395, p.
+114949, May 2022, doi: 10.1016/j.cma.2022.114949.

 ### Who do I talk to? ###
 If you need further infos, or you want to report bugs, the main developer/mantainer of the Topoprocessor tool can be reached at: